My Jaw Clicks and My Teeth Hurt When I Wake Up - What's Wrong? product guide

 A referral to Collins Street Imaging (Level 9 of our building) for cone beam CT imaging of the jaw joints if indicated.

-Sleep screening questionnaire and, where appropriate, referral to the sleep physician for a formal sleep study.
+Sleep screening questionnaire and, where appropriate, referral to Dr Marcus McMahon for a formal sleep study.

 This is not a consultation that ends with "here's a night guard."
 It is a genuine investigation of a complex condition by a team that specialises in it.